Scott Rolle

-Scott L. Rolle (born June 30, 1961) Is a Circuit Court Judge in Frederick County, Maryland.
+Scott L. Rolle (born June 30, 1961) is a Circuit Court Judge in Frederick County, Maryland.
 In a close election in late 2014, he was the first lawyer to defeat a sitting judge in Frederick County by way of election in modern history.
-From 1995-2007 Rolle was the State's Attorney for Frederick County, Maryland.
+From 1995 to 2007 Rolle was the State's Attorney for Frederick County, Maryland.
 He served three consecutive terms in that position.
 He is also an actor who co-starred on the television series Brad Meltzer's Decoded that was aired on the History Channel with 23 episodes spanning two seasons.
 He also landed a role on Lifetime Discovery Channel's "Twisted Fate", the independent films "Substance", "Money Matters" along with other film, television and stage acting credits.
-Rolle is also a lieutenant colonel in the US Army Reserves.
-He serves in the 2nd Legal Operations Detachment located in New Orleans, Louisiana.
-Rolle was deployed to Afghanistan from October 2018 through April 2019 serving as the USFOR-A Chief Investigator for Gross Violations of Human Rights (Leahy Law).
-Upon completion of his tour of duty, he was awarded the Joint Commendation Medal with Combat "C" device, Nato non-article 5 medal, and the Afghanistan Campaign medal with bronze service star.
+Rolle retired after 21 years as a lieutenant colonel in the US Army Reserves.
+He served in the 154th Legal Support Detachment, and the 2nd Legal Operations Detachment located in New Orleans, Louisiana.
+Rolle was mobilized and deployed to Afghanistan from October 2018 through April 2019 serving as the USFOR-A Chief Investigator for Gross Violations of Human Rights (Leahy Law).
+Upon completion of his tour of duty, he was awarded the Joint Commendation Medal with Combat "C" device, NATO non-article 5 medal, and the Afghanistan Campaign medal with bronze service star.

+Rolle is also a published author who's first novel "PRIME SUSPECT" was released in the fall of 2025.
+The non-fiction work is a crime thriller taking place in Rolle's hometown of Frederick, MD.